henryl74/foodieClub-drf-api/README.md

 ## Credits

-- [Code Institute walkthrough](https://codeinstitute.net/) as inspiration and code examples, the code institute walkthroughs "Hello Django" and "I Think Therefore I Blog" was used.
+- [Code Institute walkthrough](https://codeinstitute.net/) as inspiration and code examples, the code institute walkthroughs "Django REST Framework" was referenced during the development cycle of this API.

 - [Django Documenation](https://www.djangoproject.com/) was used to provide examples of code solutions and Django functionality.

-- [Bootstrap Documenation](https://getbootstrap.com/) was used to provide examples of Bootstrap functionality and building blocks.

 - [Django YouTube Tutorial on how to create a Blog](https://www.youtube.com/watch?v=n-FTlQ7Djqc&list=PL4cUxeGkcC9ib4HsrXEYpQnTOTZE1x0uc)